Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Cleanformer

-A combination of two losses is used during training.
-The first loss is a spectral loss that is a combination of $\ell_1$ and $\ell_2$ losses between the IRM and the estimated IRM:
+A combination of two losses is used during training as recommended in \cite{howard2021neural}.
+The first is a spectral loss that is a combination of $\ell_1$ and $\ell_2$ losses between the IRM and the estimated IRM $\widehat{M}(n,f)$:

-The second loss is an ASR-based loss.
-It is computed by passing log filterbank energies (LFBE) of the target utterance and those produced by the enhancement frontend to a pre-trained end-to-end ASR model.
-As in \cite{howard2021neural}, the loss is computed using only the ASR model encoder.
-The $\ell_2$ distance between the encoder output of the target features and that of the enhanced features are calculated.
-The ASR model encoder is kept fixed during training in order to decouple it from the enhancement model.
+The second is an ASR-based loss.
+It is computed by passing log filterbank energies of the target utterance and those produced by the enhancement frontend to a pre-trained end-to-end ASR model.
+The loss is computed using only the ASR model encoder \cite{howard2021neural}.
+The $\ell_2$ distance between the encoder output of the target features and that of the enhanced features is minimized.
+The ASR model encoder is kept fixed during training to decouple it from the enhancement model.